MrtnMndt/OpenVAE_ContinualLearning/README.md

 	python3 main.py --autoregression True --out-channels 60 --pixel-cnn-channels 60 --pixel-cnn-layers 3 --pixel-cnn-kernel-size 7

 ## Standalone script for open set dataset evaluation with a trained model
 We provide a separate standalone script to simply evaluate open set dataset outlier rejection rates on an already trained model by specifying the dataset it has been trained on and choosing unseen datasets to evaluate on.
 The script is called `eval_openset.py` and uses the same command line parser.
 The `--resume path/to/model.pth.tar` option needs to be specified to load an already trained model.
-The script will then proceed to generate plots similar to figures 2, 9 and 10 of our paper based on prediction confidences and uncertainties and open set recognition.

 ## Logging and visualization
 We save visualizations to a folder on hard-drive and add them to the respective TensorBoard instance.
 This TensorBoard log file also contains all history of losses and our continual learning metrics as described in the paper.
 Each experiment generates a new folder that contains the major important command line options in its name and a time stamp to quickly distinguish experiments.
 A full specification of command line arguments is further saved to file and to the TensorBoard text tab.